KeesVanImmerzeel/mipwelcona/README.md

 The package `mipwelcona` can be used to calculate the development of the concentrations of solvents in pumped groundwater.
 The package is based on the results of:

 * streamline calculations (backwards from well screens) in a [MIPWA](https://oss.deltares.nl/web/imod/mipwa-showcase) groundwater model;
-* Initial concentrations in the model layers;
+* Initial concentrations in specified layers;
+* Levels of concentration layer levels;
 * Specified parameters for retardation and decay.

 This package is a further development of the program [WELCONA](https://edepot.wur.nl/10147).